Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 The rules are different for public and private organisations:

-• Businesses and other private-sector organisations can require you to pay a reasonable charge.
+• Private-sector organisations (like most businesses) can require you to pay a reasonable charge.
 If you think the amount is unreasonable, you can complain to the Privacy Commissioner (see: “Complaining about a breach of your privacy”).

 What happens after I request access to my information?